fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 How to upgrade
 """"""""""""""

-* Use "Clear all caches including PHP opcode cache" and "Dump Autoload Information" in the install tool (if needed for your setup)
+* Use "Clear all caches including PHP opcode cache"
 * Clear all caches